 Black tie events call for black bow ties and include evenings at the opera and formal dinners.
 Again, match the texture of your pure silk bow tie to the tuxedo’s lapel.

-Weddings are another formal event example, where you need to stick to standards and dress codes.
+Weddings are another formal event example, where you need to stick to certain wedding standards and dress codes.

 Semi-formal events are where you can have a bit of fun with your bow tie.
 Play around with different colors and textures.

 If you’d like to try something out, please do.
 However, know the boundaries between creativity with errors.
 After all, suits have rules you need to follow.

 Casual events give you the liberty to try something new and avoid the rules.
 Mixing things up may explore new fields and style territories.